The Easiest Colleges to Get Into If You're a B or C Student

 Now that you've learned why the easiest colleges to get into are often good places to get an education, start taking some decisive action.
 Remember that your past academic experiences don't have to stop you from achieving your most important aspirations.
 And don't forget about the many potential benefits of vocational colleges (which often have open admissions policies).
 Find great options in your area right now by entering your zip code into the school finder below!

-1 FairTest, "900+ Accredited Colleges and Universities That Do Not Use ACT/SAT Scores to Admit Substantial Numbers of Students Into Bachelor-Degree Programs," website last visited on December 12, 2016.
+1 FairTest, "More Than 1050 Accredited Colleges and Universities That Do Not Use ACT/SAT Scores to Admit Substantial Numbers of Students Into Bachelor-Degree Programs," website last visited on November 25, 2019.